 Often, it is difficult to know whether buttock pain is coming from the piriformis or the sacroiliac joint.
 This is because these two structures sit close together.
 Sometimes, both structures can cause buttock pain.

 Generally, sacroiliac joint pain is tender at the joint – which is more to the centre than the piriformis muscle.
 Also, specific tests (such as Ober or posterior draw test) can bring on the pain.
-Frequently, MRI scans can point to degenerative changes in the sacroiliac joint such as swelling or spur formation.
+MRI scans frequently point to degenerative changes in the sacroiliac joint such as swelling or spur formation.

 Sometimes, we treat both structures if we think both are coming from both.